migueleliasweb/go-github-mock/README.md

 - High level abstraction helps writing readabe unittests (see `mock.WithRequestMatch`)
 - Lower level abstraction for advanced uses (see `mock.WithRequestMatchHandler`)

-# v0.0.3 Breaking changes
+# Breaking changes

-From `v0.0.3` the API for the server options have beem simplified, causing breaking changes.
+- `v0.0.3` the API for the server options have beem simplified
+- `v0.0.4` fixes to the gen script caused multiple url matches to change

 # Example